 When I first came to live in the USA, good American friends would correct my grammar.
 One time when I said: “I read that book”.
 My friend told me that it was more correct to say: “I have read that book”.
 “But why?”
 I asked.
 “Both are in the past, why do I have to say: I have read?
 How come you guys have so many ways to say the Past Tense when Hebrew has only one way?”
 After some hesitation she said: “It just sounds better.”

 “But how would I (an Israeli) know that it sounds better?
 I was not born here, haven’t heard English 18 hours per day for the past 30 years.
 How would I know if it SOUNDS better or not?”
-Needless to say, I got into a dead end and was very frustrated.
+Needless to say that I was very frustrated.
 Does this sound familiar to you?
 You, who are learning a foreign language?
-Well, after a long time of frustrations I picked and OLD English grammar book (The OLD books are the best).
+Well, after a long time of groping in the dark I picked and OLD English grammar book (The OLD books are the best).
 Sat down and studied it.
-I was so thrilled to find the reason behind the “It sounds good” explanation.
-Anyone telling you that “this is how you say it” without the grammar explanations, please don’t buy it.
+I was so thrilled to find the reasons behind the “It sounds good” explanation.
+Anyone telling you,”this is how you say it” without the grammar explanations, please don’t buy it.
 There IS a grammar explanation to almost anything.
-All you have to do is to find the correct books that don’t just teach you to repeat phrases like a robot but tell you the reason behind it so that you would then be able to think WITH it and APPLY it every time.
+All you have to do is to find the correct books that don’t just teach you to repeat phrases like a robot but tell you the reasons behind it so that you would then be able to think WITH it and APPLY it every time.

-If you never liked grammar at school as a student of a foreign language you will have to revisit it.
-Learn the Parts of Speech in your OWN language first and then you’ll find that you are having a much easier time in learning the foreign language.
+If you never liked grammar at school, unfortunately as a student of a foreign language you will have to revisit it.
+Learn the Parts of Speech in your OWN language first and then you’ll find that you are having a much easier time in learning a foreign language.

 Since I’m very familiar with the barriers that a student of a foreign language has to face, I ensured that all my books (except for the Primer) have a fantastic glossary with grammar terms that are defined and explained simply and clearly.